dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 The oozing tree lurched toward the wall, scaling it with eerie determination.
 As it began to cast a spell, ADC intervened, disrupting its incantation with a well-timed dispel magic.
 Wispy webs cascaded down harmlessly, failing to ensnare the group thanks to ADC's quick thinking and decisive action.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 7 ELEMENTAL.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

-Silvius acted swiftly, conjuring a forcecage around some of the Drow casting spells at the back, trapping them within its shimmering confines.
+Silvius acted swiftly, conjuring a forcecage around some of the most important looking Drow casting spells at the back, trapping them within its shimmering confines.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 11 FORCECAGE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 11 FORCECAGE.webp" Capition = "Lock her up"  width = "60%" >}}

 However, the Drow were not deterred, and another Drow directed a spell at Silvius.
 With quick reflexes, Silvius countered the spell, thwarting the Drow's attempt.
 But before he could celebrate his success, another Drow seized control of Silvius's body, lifting Silvius into the air with unseen force, leaving him suspended helplessly.

 A sudden demonic presence manifested next to Oscorn and attempted to attack him.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 7 ELEMENTAL.webp" Capition = "The demon from the Drow is summoned"  width = "60%" >}}

 Simultaneously, a noxious green cloud materialized, enveloping Czolg and Silvius, inflicting them with its foul stench that burned their skin.
 Silvius, struggling against the effects of the levitation and the poisonous fumes, desperately sought to free himself but found no solid ground to push against.